 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
-As of December 31, 2020, we had cash and cash equivalents of \$434.2 million.
+As of December 31, 2021, we had cash and cash equivalents of \$363.7 million.
 We generally hold our cash and cash equivalents in interest-bearing bank accounts and money market funds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 An immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash and cash equivalents.
-To date, we have not experienced a loss of principal on any of our cash equivalents and as of December 31, 2020, we did not record any allowance for credit loss from our cash equivalents.